 Arizona's law, only requires a person’s “true full name” to be given.

-Nevada’s law, requires only that the person state his or her name.
+Nevada’s law, requires only that the person say his or her name.

-Wisconsin's statutes allow law enforcement officers to "demand" ID, there is no statutory requirement to provide them ID nor is there a penalty for refusing to, hence Wisconsin is not a must ID state (Henes v.
+Wisconsin's law, allows law enforcement officers to demand ID.
+There is no statutory requirement to provide the police an ID nor is there a penalty for refusing to, hence Wisconsin is not a must ID state (Henes v.
 Morrissey).

-Texas's law requires you to identify yourself only after you have been arrested for a crime.
-(A detained person or witness of a crime is not required to provide any identifying information.)
+Texas's law, requires you to identify yourself only after you have been arrested for a crime and you're at the police station.
+(A detained person or witness to a crime is not required to provide their name or show ID.)

 Anything You Say Can And Will Be Used Against You!

-Police officers will be videotaping and audio recording you.
-Police officers carry mics and/or video cameras and this is why you must NEVER talk to a police officer.
-You have every right NOT to talk to a cop officer and you should NOT talk to a cop unless you have first consulted with a lawyer and that lawyer has advised you differently.
-Police officers depend on fear and intimidation to get what they want and this includes giving up your rights.
-The government has made laws that allows police officers to lie to American citizens.
-This is another reason not to trust the police or the Federal Government who are "the real Terrorists to the American people.
+You have every right NOT to talk to a police officer and you should NOT talk to a cop unless you have first consulted with a lawyer and that lawyer has advised you differently.
+You can't be arrested for not talking.
+Police officers depend on fear and intimidation to get what they want and this includes forcing you to give up your rights.
+The government made a law that allows police officers to lie to the American citizens.
+This is another reason not to trust the police.

 Be as nice as possible to the police officer, but stand your ground on your rights!
 Where do some of your rights come from?
-Memorize the Fourth and Fifth Amendments.
+You should memorize your Fourth and Fifth Amendments.

 2) An officer can search your car if he see's something illegal "in plain view."
-If the officer walks up to your car and can plainly see an open container of beer, bag of weed or a gun gives an officer the okay to search your car.
+If the officer walks up and can plainly see an open container of alcohol, bag of weed or the cop smells weed coming from inside the car.

-4) Your car can be searched if an "officer has probable cause to suspect a crime.
+3) Your car can be searched if an officer has probable cause to suspect a crime.
 For example, it's not illegal to have blood on your front seats, to have a black eye, or to have a ripped-up purse in the car.
 But all those things in conjunction could be suspicious to an officer.

 Never Open Your Door At Home When The Police Knock!

-If police officers are knocking on your door at home if you don't want to get up, there's no law that requires you to open your door to the police. * "Don't worry if the cops have a search warrant, they're are going to kick down anyways."
-Don't open your door with the chain-lock on either, police officers will shove their way in.
+If the police knock on your door at home, there's no law that requires you to open your door to the police.* "Don't worry if the cops have a search warrant and want in, they'll kick you door down."
+Just ignore them and don't say anything and they'll go away.

-* In some emergency situations (for example when someone is screaming for help from inside your home, police are chasing someone into your home, police see a felony being committed, if someone has called 911 from inside your house or any occupant in your house gave the police permission to search your home even if you say no, the police are allowed to enter and search your home without a warrant.)
+* In some emergency situations (for example when someone is screaming for help from inside your home, police are chasing someone into your home, police see a felony being committed or if someone has called 911 from inside your house.
+If ANY occupants inside your house gives the police permission to enter or search your home, then the police now have the right to enter your home.)

-The following are lie's police use when they're trying to get you to talk: "You will have to stay here and answer my questions, you're not leaving until I find out what I want to know." -- "I have evidence against you, so tell me what I want to know or else."
-(Police can fabricate fake evidence to convince you to tell them what they want to know.) -- "You're not a suspect, were simply investigating right now. -- "If you don't answer my questions you'll be charged with resisting arrest, obstruction or hindering an investigation."
-ALL LIES!
+The following are lie's cops use when they're trying to get you to talk: "You will have to stay here and answer my questions," "you're not leaving until I find out what I want to know."
+"I have evidence against you, so tell me what you know or else."
+(Cops can fabricate fake evidence to convince you to tell them what they want to know.)
+"If you don't answer my questions you'll be charged with resisting arrest, obstruction or hindering an investigation."
+ALL ARE LIES!

 "I WILL NOT TALK UNTIL I HAVE A LAWYER!"

-* Don't answer any questions the police ask you, (except for your name, address and age once you're at jail.)
-Any other questions the police officer ask you, just say I want to talk to a lawyer.
+* Don't answer any questions the police ask you, (except for your name, address and age once you're at the "jail.")
+Any other questions the police officer ask you, just say I want a lawyer.